arikanev/digit_sequence_generator/README.md

 To test the above API and script, run `python run_tests.py`.

-Future work code could involve extending the code to use any digit database to randomly sample images from.
+Future work could involve extending the code to use any digit database to randomly sample images from.